cucumber-stories/cucumber-datatable/README.md

 #### Object array converter

-The `Converters.ObjectArray()` is a bit tricky, so it deserve its own part in our documentation:
+The `Converters.ObjectArray()` is a bit tricky, so it deserve its own part in our documentation.

-Imagine the following gherkin file
+Imagine the following gherkin file:

 ```gherkin
 Feature: Heroes sample